Sweden Must Defeat Kosovo for World Championship Qualification Hopes

 TV/radio: Viaplay/P4 radiosporten.

 Recovered?: The 0-2 defeat against Switzerland at Strawberry arena really hurt - not least because the national team was booed by large parts of the audience afterwards.
-Only a few days later, the national team must get up and show whether it individually and collectively has the mentality required to succeed.
+Only a few days later, the national team must rise and show whether it individually and collectively has the mentality required to succeed.

 The way to the World Championship: Forget the group victory, Switzerland will take it.
-Second place gives playoff games in March.
+Second place gives playoff matches in March.
 Sweden can also scrape together a playoff even if second place is missed, thanks to the group victory in the Nations League last autumn.

 Latest meeting: Rarely has the national team delivered a performance as bad as the one in Pristina.
 It was a stormy sea on the pitch when Kosovo countered a confused and disorganized Sweden and won 2-0.

 Kosovo: Played 0-0 at home against Slovenia on Friday.
 Still missing defensive star and team captain Amir Rrahmani, Napoli.
+Starter Elvis Rexhbecaj has withdrawn.
+Defender Fidan Aliti, who has played for Kalmar FF, is suspended after two yellow cards.

 Sweden: